-13.1 Potential for gene flow to wild relatives: As the inserted gene confers the recipient organism (i.e. papaya in this case) resistance to PRSV, it may provide the wild relatives competing advantages over their non-GM varieties.
+13.1 Potential for gene flow to wild relatives: As the inserted gene confers the recipient organism (i.e. papaya in this case) resistance to PRSV or PLDMV, it may provide the wild relatives competing advantages over their non-GM varieties.
 It may result in the reduction in the genetic diversity of the wild relatives.
 However, as mentioned above, the potential for gene flow of GM papayas to its wild relatives does not exist in Hong Kong.

 13.2 Potential for horizontal gene transfer: The transgenes would be transferred to soil microorganisms.
-However, all of the transgenes come from microorganisms - the genes conferring the resistance (i.e. CP and NIb) were from the PRSV; NptII was isolated from transposon Tn 5 (E. coli) and was already widely present in soil microorganisms; UidA was also isolated from E. coli.
+However, all of the transgenes come from microorganisms - the genes conferring the resistance (i.e. PRSV CP, PLDMV CP and NIb) were from the PRSV; nptII was isolated from transposon Tn 5 (E. coli) and was already widely present in soil microorganisms; uidA was also isolated from E. coli.
 Any of the above horizontal gene transfer would naturally take place even without the cultivation of the GM papaya.